CodingItWrong/rails-docker-mac/README.md

 Now that you have a running Docker virtual machine and a Docker Compose setup for your app, it's time to actually run your app.
 You use Docker Compose to run the individual Docker commands to set up the containers the way you scripted them.

-7. **Run `docker-compose up`, then, when it's finished, press ctrl-C.** This starts up the containers, but we don't actually want to run the app yet.
+4. **Run `docker-compose up`, then, when it's finished, press ctrl-C.** This starts up the containers, but we don't actually want to run the app yet.
 We want to migrate the database first.
 (There is probably a better way to do this than having to ctrl-C out, but I haven't found it yet.)
-8. **Run `docker-compose run web rake db:create db:migrate` to set up your database.** If you do this before running `docker-compose up`, you may run into errors.
+5. **Run `docker-compose run web rake db:create db:migrate` to set up your database.** If you do this before running `docker-compose up`, you may run into errors.
-9. **Run `docker-compose up` again to start your app.**
+6. **Run `docker-compose up` again to start your app.**
-10. **View your app by going to http://yourmachineip:3000**, where "yourmachineip" is the IP address you wrote down in step 3: usually a 192.168 address.
+7. **View your app by going to <http://localhost:3000>**

 ## Next Steps